-Diabetes occurs when a person’s blood sugar (glucose) levels are too high.
-Insulin is the hormone responsible for controlling the amount of sugar in your blood.
-Your blood sugar levels become higher if your body doesn’t make enough insulin or if your insulin doesn’t work as well as it should.
 When a woman is pregnant, the placenta produces hormones that block the action of insulin in the body, resulting in insulin resistance.
-If you already had some level of insulin resistance before you were pregnant, then your body might not be able to cope with the increase in demand for insulin production.
+If you already had some level of insulin resistance before you were pregnant, then your body might not be able to cope with an increased demand for insulin production.
 This means that your blood glucose levels will be higher and may result in gestational diabetes.

-- are of Aboriginal or Torres Strait Islander descent
+- Your background is Aboriginal or Torres Strait Islander

-- are of particular cultural groups, such as Indian, Vietnamese, Chinese or Middle Eastern
+- You belong to a cultural group such as Indian, Vietnamese, Chinese or Middle Eastern

-- have had a baby weighing more than 4.5kg
+- You’ve had a baby weighing more than 4.5kg

 Gestational diabetes often doesn’t have any symptoms, but you may experience:

 - Increased thirst